 And it’s a winning view.
-Twenty-six percent of CIOs at top-performing organisations in other regions also believe digital transformation is their business’s main priority.
+Twenty-six percent of CIOs at top-performing organizations in other regions also believe digital transformation is their business’s main priority.
 And it’s seen as the key focus by CIOs at 17% of organisations classed as “typical performers”.
 But that’s compared with a whopping 42% of CIOs at Nordic companies.

 Winning businesses focus on digital

 Achieving growth and market share was also seen as a key business priority by CIOs across the board – 23% in the Nordics, 21% for top performers and 27% at typical performers.
-Notably, those organisations that were classed as trailing furthest behind had the greatest proportion of CIOs that believed their business was focused on growth and market share (28%) and the lowest proportion that thought it was digital business and transformation (7%).
+Notably, those organizations that were classed as trailing furthest behind had the greatest proportion of CIOs that believed their business was focused on growth and market share (28%) and the lowest proportion that thought it was digital business and transformation (7%).

 So your business can probably improve its performance by focusing on digital business and digital transformation.
 Yes, it’s important to also focus on growth and market share, but perhaps that’s a natural by-product of focusing on digital.
-And what if prioritising growth and market share is actually not necessarily helpful in achieving it?
+And what if prioritizing growth and market share is actually not necessarily helpful in achieving it?

 Winning CIOs focus on business

 So that all suggests it’s a good thing for people with IT and digital transformation knowledge to be the ones focused on achieving business growth.
-And you might wonder whether those organisations trailing furthest behind have business leaders – who, don’t forget, are primarily focused on growth and market share – also making strategic decisions for their CIOs, only 34% of whom are targeted on business performance.
+And you might wonder whether those organizations trailing furthest behind have business leaders – who, don’t forget, are primarily focused on growth and market share – also making strategic decisions for their CIOs, only 34% of whom are targeted on business performance.

-Indeed, organisations with advanced digital transformation programmes have IT leaders that are over six times more likely to be involved in helping develop overall business strategy than at those running legacy hardware (60% versus 9%).
+Indeed, organizations with advanced digital transformation programmes have IT leaders that are over six times more likely to be involved in helping develop overall business strategy than at those running legacy hardware (60% versus 9%).